Dani Blum

 Examples:

-• The title of the article about Florida's measles outbreak suggests that the Surgeon General went against medical guidance, while the actual contradiction lies in his statement.
+- The author's title for an article about Florida's measles outbreak and the Surgeon General's stance on it suggests that the Surgeon General went against medical guidance, which is not entirely accurate.

 Recent Articles